 - Learning how to effectively paraphrase the work of others.

-Fortunately, support is available at Federation University to help you learn the skills to produce your best work, and avoid being charged with plagiarism.
-Student Academic Leaders (SALs) at the online ASK Desk, and Learning Skills Advisors can help you to develop effective referencing and writing skills.
+Student Academic Leaders (SALs) are available at the online ASK Desk, and on-campus to help you acquire the skills to produce your best work, and avoid being charged with plagiarism.
+Learning Skills Advisors can help you to develop effective referencing and writing skills.

 Library staff also offer advice, workshops and software to help with referencing.
 Go to the library or visit the online referencing tool, FedCite.